 (Click the map infographic to download.)

 West Florida; Eatonville, Florida; and the Everglades During the Early 1900s

 Slavery in the southern United States, though abolished by the time of Janie’s life, has a profound effect on the book.
 This horrific history grounds all discussion of racism and emerges most strongly in the character of Nanny.

-Nanny’s early experience as a slave shapes her mentality so that the highest honor she can imagine would be to occupy the position of a wealthy, married white woman.
+Nanny’s early experience as a slave shapes her mentality so that the highest honor she can imagine would be to occupy the position of a wealthy, married woman—to be someone that doesn't need to work.
 She imposes this goal on Janie and proceeds to ruin her granddaughter’s life.
-Thus, even Janie chafes under the continuing legacy of the slave tradition—racism and a twisted mentality that white is right.
+Because of this, even Janie chafes under the continuing legacy of the slave tradition—racism and a twisted mentality that white is right.

 The central urban setting, Eatonville, is a center of vice and corruption.
 There, chafing under her marriage to Joe, Janie loses her innocence most profoundly and discovers in herself the ability to deceive.
 Cities also mean walls and, appropriately, Janie stifles in claustrophobic spaces where she is confined both physically and metaphorically by Joe.